HNPE: Leveraging Global Parameters for Neural Posterior Estimation: Discussion

 \section{Discussion}

-In this work, we propose a likelihood-free inference approach able to leverage a set of additional observations to boost the estimation of the posterior.
+In this work, we propose {HNPE,} a likelihood-free inference approach able to leverage a set of additional observations to boost the estimation of the posterior.
 This improvement is made possible by a hierarchical model where all available observations share certain global parameters.
-A dedicated neural network architecture based on normalizing flows is proposed, as well as a training procedure based on simulations from the model.
-It should be mentioned that although the number of additional observations ($N$) was fixed in our analysis and experiments, this parameter could be randomized and amortized during learning, at least for the first round.
-This would enable the posterior approximation to be fed with sets of auxiliary observations of varying sizes, making it more flexible for applications.
+A dedicated neural network architecture based on normalizing flows is proposed, \Pedro{as opposed to the usual approach of LFI practitioners that often choose a ``one size fits all'' neural density estimator.} We also provide a training procedure based on simulations from the model and based on the sequential approach from~\cite{APT}.
+Although the number of additional observations ($N$) was fixed in our analysis and experiments, this parameter could be randomized and amortized during learning and enable the posterior approximation to be fed with sets of auxiliary observations of varying sizes, making it more flexible for applications. \Pedro{To do so, it would be necessary to simulate datasets with varying sizes of $N$ so to ensure that the several simulations are IID between them; note, however, that this would have a significant computational cost}. {Our approach could be extended to multi-level models using a similar factorized architecture; we did not consider such generic hierarchical models to keep the presentation clear and because our motivating examples did not require such complexity.} {Note, also, that HNPE could implemented with other types of conditional density estimators apart from normalizing flows, as long as the hierarchical structure of the global parameters is embedded into the structure of the approximator.}

-Note, also, that each simulated time series $x^j_0 = \mathcal{S}(\bm{\alpha}_0^j, \bm{\beta}^j)$ in~\cref{alg:neuralposterior} is accompanied by $N$ other simulations \mbox{$x^j_i = \mathcal{S}(\bm{\alpha}_i^j, \bm{\beta}^j)$} ($i = 1, \dots, N$) which are only used as additional observations in the posterior distribution and aggregated by $f_{\bm{\phi}_3}$.
-We could improve the efficiency of the training procedure by also considering permutations in which each of these time series ${x}^j_{i}$ are also used as the observation $x_0$.
-However, this would lead to training batches which are not independent and might cause the model to overfit.
-We defer this investigation for future work.
+{It is well known that methods for likelihood-free inference are often difficult to validate; our method is no exception.
+We have considered toy models for which the analytic form of the target posterior are available so to have a precise way of assessing the quality of our approximation and avoiding such difficulties.
+Nevertheless, further research on validation schemes for LFI methods remain of great interest, specially for more general settings for which the analytic posterior is unknown.
+Note, also, that LFI methods can require a large number of simulations in order to approximate the posterior distribution and may, therefore, lead to a non-negligible carbon footprint.
+This can be mitigated with the development of new methods for optimizing the number of simulations required for a given error tolerance, e.g. choosing the sampled parameters $\boldsymbol\theta_i$ for which the simulations $\boldsymbol{x}_i$ are the most useful for training the posterior approximation.}